frontendpatterns/frontendpatterns.dev/src/content/patterns/query-string.md

 ---
 # Query String

-Use URL query parameters for optional filters, search, and pagination state.

 ## Problem

 Without this pattern, the premise that using URL query parameters for optional filters, search, and pagination state falls apart, and small changes trigger cascading regressions.